 - Don’t give your credit card number or any details of your credit card, including the expiration date or security code, out to others.
-Only use this information when making a purchase.
+Only provide your credit card information when making a purchase or payment to someone.

-- Avoid making credit card purchases on public computers or Wi-Fi unless you use secure connection services.
+- Avoid online purchases using your credit card if you’re on public Wi-Fi, unless you use secure connection services.

-- Set up mobile alerts for when a purchase exceeds a certain amount to help monitor for possible credit card theft.
+- Set up mobile alerts for when a purchase exceeds a certain amount to help monitor for large unauthorized charges.